edouardfouche/edouardfouche.github.io/_posts/2017-05-09-Data-Stream-Generation-with-Concept-Drift.markdown

 What is Concept Drift?
 ----------------------

 [Concept drift][wikipedia-concept-drift] has become a buzzword in data stream mining.
-It means that a change occur in a time-dependent data flow, such that the description (either statistical or informal, qualitative) of *concepts* that are known currently might change in the future.
+It means that a change occurs in a time-dependent data flow, such that the description (either statistical or informal, qualitative) of *concepts* that are known currently might change in the future.
 This is interesting, because it can be understood intuitively.
 For example, in cyber-security the nature of cyber-attacks might change over time.
 It is a consequence of security patches, making selected attack vectors unusable, or new software introducing so far unknown security faults.
 As a result, the statistical properties of the underlying data change, and the anomaly detection models trained on aging data might show a loss in precision on new instances, if they are not correctly adapted.

 Concept drift can be characterized differently, depending on its properties.
 If concept drift affects the boundaries of an underlying learning algorithms - i.e., the posterior probabilities have changed - it is said to be **real**.
 On the contrary, if it is not influencing the decision boundaries it is **virtual**.